senresearch/BulkLMMSysimage/README.md

 # BulkLMMSysimage

-`BulkLMMSysimage` contains the instructions to generate the `BulkLMM.jl` sysimage along the code of the commands-line functions.
+`BulkLMMSysimage` includes instructions for generating the `BulkLMM.jl` sysimage along with the code for the command-line functions.

 ## Background